BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/howtouse.rst

 you get something like this:

 .. figure:: static/GMT12.jpg
+   :align: center

-   :align: by using an initial temperature of 12°C (285K)
+    with an initial temperature of 12°C (285K)

 .. figure:: static/yi_jing_01_chien.jpg
+   :align: center

-   :align: by using an initial temperature of 17°C (290K)
+    with an initial temperature of 17°C (290K)